yuanchaiyc/Ling471/assignments/Assignment1.md

 1. On the next page, you will be shown what the token is.
 It starts with "ghp_".
 Save it somewhere **RIGHT NOW**.
 You will not be able to see it in plain text ever again once you leave this page.
 It helps if you click on the two overlapping square icon next to the token, which will copy it to your clipboard.
 Save this token somewhere safe because you will be using it like a password on the command line.

-1. If you did not get your token saved, that's okay.
+1. If you did not get your token written down, that's okay.
 Just make a new one!

 ### Part 5: Command line and remote servers. (**NB: Complete after April 7**)